GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 ## Testing the Stored Procedure

-To get a fresh SQL code to test this SP, select the cell in the Excel report containing the ReportSave function.
-Then click on "View SQL Test For ActiveCell" on the "System" dropdown:
+Interject provides a convenient way to get SQL code that will test your SP right from within the Excel report.
+First select the cell in the Excel report containing the ReportSave function.
+Then on the [Advanced Menu](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#overview), click on "View SQL Test For ActiveCell" on the "System" dropdown:

 ![](/images/L-Dev-AdvancedDataSave/ViewSQLTestClick.png)
 <br>